drbaggy/pagesmith-oauth2-provider/README.md

 ## Assumptions into what really is a word

 These dictionaries contain a number of "Words" which we wouldn't necessarily consider to be words.
-Words with hyphens/apostrophes, words starting with capital letters.
+To simplify this we will only chose words which are all lowercase.

 So we will filter these words out...